rockkingjy/myblog/_posts/_blog/2017-11-30-job-diary-17nov.md

 Setup and run sample for OpenKAI on TX2 | 11/06 Prepare a GPU parts list | 11/02

-* Tasks still developing:
-  * Setup a new GPU server
-  * Setup nv-caffe and DIGITS on the new GPU server
-  * Aerial ImageDB augmentation with OpenKAI

-# 2017/11/29 Wednesday
+# 2017/11/29~30 Wednesday
 * Setup a GPU server
   * Complete.
   * Some tricks:
   1. The paste for CPU should not too much.
   2. Attention to the fans' air flow directions.
   3. GPUs need double power supplies.
-  4. 512G Nvme SSD for op system, normal 3*1T SSD for data treatments, 10T HDD for store data.
+  4. 512G Nvme SSD for op system, normal 3*1T SSD for data treatments, 10T HDD for store data
+  5. Ubuntu 16.04, without HDMI input, it will not boot up.
+So I used a USB to HDMI converter with a HDMI cable to fake a monitor.

 # 2017/11/28 Tuesday
 * Setup a GPU server